 Granite is installed in kitchens and bathrooms with a high gloss applied to the stone to protect it from stains and heat, but it does not protect it from acidic items such as cutting limes for your margarita or red wine spills that have set overnight.
 Most of us know this part, but what we don’t know is that the cleaning solutions under our sink could be damaging the protective shiny coat on the counters.

-So, How Do I Clean My Granite Countertops?
+How To Clean Granite

 If you have hard water please don’t use it to clean the counters.
 Use a spray bottle filled with:

-- a mix of distilled water,
+- 3 parts distilled water,

-- a mild eco-friendly soap,
+- 1 teaspoon of mild eco-friendly soap,

-- and rubbing alcohol.
+- 1 part rubbing alcohol.

 Granite streaks because a cleaner has dried on its surface.
 You want to spray and wipe it immediately!
 Using a dry microfiber rag, turning it a few times to basically buff it dry.
 Wet rags leave dry surfaces streaky.